sumeet-4275/sumeet-4275.github.io/index.md

 ## PROFILE SUMMARY

-A learner in the field of Information Technology, with a proficient knowledge of C, C++ and HTML.
-A beginner in Java, Python and Linux tools with particular interest in the field of Data Science, looking to take up projects in various fields of IT.
+A learner in the field of IT, with a proficient knowledge of C, C++ and
+DSA.
+Actively associated with
+competitive programming, keen
+problem solver with almost 200 problem submissions on various competitive programming platforms.

 ## Education